EDCD/EDMarketConnector/PLUGINS.md

 # A Logger is used per 'found' plugin to make it easy to include the plugin's
 # folder name in the logging output format.
+# NB: plugin_name here *must* be the plugin's folder name as per the preceding
+#     code, else the logger won't be properly set up.
 logger = logging.getLogger(f'{appname}.{plugin_name}')

 # If the Logger has handlers then it was already set up by the core code, else